The new Montblanc 8000 capsule collection pays tribute to the world’s 14 highest peaks and the inspiring alpinists who dared to climb them

 Montblanc 1858 Automatic Date 0 Oxygen The 8000 – 41mm

-The smallest in the repertoire with a 41mm stainless steel case, again, fitted without oxygen, this watch eschews the bells and the whistles – keeping it effortlessly sophisticated.
+The smallest in the repertoire with a 41mm stainless steel case, again, fitted without oxygen, this timepiece eschews the bells and the whistles – keeping it effortlessly sophisticated.
 Featuring the automatic calibre MB 24.15 and the “Spirit of Exploration” engraving, the Montblanc 1858 Automatic Date 0 Oxygen The 8000 strips down to the essentials, conceived with the same dark grey Sfumato glacier pattern, applied Arabic numerals, a minute scale with orange indications every 15 minutes, an interchangeable tapered stainless steel bracelet, a central seconds hand, and a date at three o’clock.

 Case 41 mm stainless steel case without oxygen with slim curved horns featuring polished and satinated finishing